u8717/crypt/cmd/files/README.md

 - **Namespace Support:** Allows grouping keys under different namespaces for better organization.
 - **Sorting:** Supports sorting of keys based on specified criteria (e.g., name, timestamp, value).
 - **Pagination:** Enables pagination for efficient handling of large key sets.
-- **Import State from Logs:** Restoration of hold's state by importing data from system logs.
+- **Import State from Logs:** Restoration of files's state by importing data from system logs.

 ## Getting Started

-1. Install holdDB engine by [downloading the latest release](#) or building from source.
+1. Install filesDB engine by [downloading the latest release](#) or building from source.
 2. Set up your configuration, including integrity and encryption tokens.
 3. Use the provided CLI commands for creating, updating, deleting, merging, and listing keys.